MG Software.

 Frequently asked questions

-HTTP is a request-response protocol: the client sends a request and the server responds once.
-WebSocket opens a persistent connection where both client and server can send data at any time.
-HTTP is suitable for regular web pages and API calls, while WebSocket is ideal for real-time applications requiring low latency and bidirectional communication.
+HTTP is a request-response protocol: the client sends a request, the server responds, and the connection is effectively idle until the next request.
+WebSocket opens a persistent, full-duplex connection where both client and server can send messages independently at any time.
+HTTP is designed for document retrieval and API calls where the client initiates every interaction.
+WebSocket is designed for real-time, bidirectional communication where either side may need to send data at any moment, such as chat, live updates, and collaborative editing.

-Use WebSocket when you need low latency (under 100ms), data changes frequently (multiple times per second), or bidirectional communication is required.
-HTTP polling is simpler and sufficient for data that changes every few seconds or minutes.
-Server-Sent Events is a good middle ground for unidirectional server-to-client updates.
+Use WebSocket when you need low latency (updates visible in under 100 milliseconds), data changes frequently (multiple times per second), or the communication needs to be bidirectional.
+HTTP polling is simpler to implement and sufficient when data changes every few seconds or minutes and slight delay is acceptable.
+Server-Sent Events (SSE) is a good middle ground for unidirectional server-to-client streaming where you do not need the client to send messages back through the same channel.

 Related articles